refinery/refinerycms/doc/guides/1 - Getting Started/2 - Getting Started.md

 ```

 Refinery has a *content\_page* partial it uses just to get you started.
-But we’ll soon remove this and use our own ERB view instead.
+But we'll soon remove this and use our own ERB view instead.

 #### Rendering content using *@page*